 God has placed upon us a divine imperative to share the gospel.

-The door may shut to an opportunity to preach the gospel before we clear our throat (by the time we get ready to witness).
+The door may shut to an opportunity to preach the gospel by the time we get ready to witness.
 We need to be alert to opportunities to share our faith.
 We need the wisdom to recognize those opportunities.
 In football, there is something they call a “hole in the line.”
 The interference opens that hole for a brief second.
 The ball carrier must go through that hole in that split second.
 If we debate while that hole opens, we may lose the opportunity.
 We must hit the hole precisely at the right time.
 If we hit the hole too soon, we force the play, and the hole will not open.
 If we hit the hole too late, the opportunity disappears.
 Timing is crucial.

 If salesmen were as quiet as we are about the gospel as we are, they would starve to death.
 The best-kept secret in the world is that God loves sinful people and that Jesus died for them on the cross.